Fifth decade 1933 to 1943

 • Industrialization slowed down and government revenue declined precipitously, along with wages and the employment rate.

 • Children were removed from school by their parents to work on other activities.
-Women and young girls were contracted out for domestic work, since laundering and especially sewing were often the only source of income during the agricultural down-time season.
+Women and young girls were contracted out for domestic work and especially sewing were often the only source of income during the agricultural down-time season.

 • There were several major strikes, including a large one that affected 29 out of the 41 sugar mills, which also attracted the support of workers in other industries.